 Rigel is a blue supergiant that is the brightest star in the constellation Orion (the Hunter).
-The star is only 10 million years old, compared to the sun's 4.5 billion, and due to its measured size and brightness it is expected to end in a supernova one day.
+Due to its measured size and brightness it is expected to end in a supernova one day.
 It also has two known companions, Rigel B and Rigel C.

-In science fiction, Rigel's name is on a a number of planets in the "Star Trek" universe, is mentioned in "The Hitchhiker's Guide to the Galaxy," and also features in a number of novels, computer games and comic books.
+Rigel's name is popular in science-fiction.
+It's in the name of a number of planets in the "Star Trek" universe, is mentioned in "The Hitchhiker's Guide to the Galaxy," and is also featured in a number of other novels, computer games and comic books.

 - Right ascension: 5 hours 14 minute 32.3 seconds

 - Declination: -8 degrees 12 minutes 6 seconds